PACO-CPU/minimal-mistakes/_docs/002 - concepts.md

 * static approximation - the programmer/compiler try to predict precision requirements of individual operations and encode them in instructions.
 (Some systems, like ... need a specification of result precision, and will try to evaluate the output quality and adjust approximation accordingly at runtime.)

 ### Design considerations:
+*
-* picked Rocket CPU as a basis, because it is under development, by an active community
+* picked Rocket CPU as a basis, because it is under development, by an active community, open
 * Chisel, why?

 ### Our hardware: